msawczyn/EFDesigner/docs/Using-the-designer.md

 ### Diagrams

-On the topic of too big models, a feature introduced in version 2.0 of the designer is the ability to add multiple diagram views to your model.
+On the topic of too-big models, you can now add multiple diagrams to your model (as of version 2.0).
+The diagrams are views on the model data, and can display any subset of your model to help create a laser focus on those things you want to see without the clutter of the rest of the elements.

 Add a diagram by right-clicking the model explorer and selecting (oddly enough) "Add New Diagram".
 You'll get an empty design surface with a default name that you can change in the Property window.

-We'll go into the details of multiple diagrams later.
+We'll go into more details of multiple diagrams later.

 ### Generating Code